IBM/terratorch/docs/about/contributing.md

 * The PR will pass through the tests in GitHub Actions and if the reviewer approve it, it will soon be merged.
 * It is recommended to add a label to your PR.
 For example `bug`, when it solves some issue or `enhancement` when it adds new features.
+* It is recommended to periodically rebase commit history of your branch by squashing incremental commits.
+It will help to keep the PR clean and better organized.
+    To do it, run:
+    ```
+    git log
+    ```
+    And check the number of commits you want to aggregate.
+    So:
+    ```
+    git rebase -i HEAD~<number of commits you want to rebase>
+    ```
+    In the editor, replace the `pick` with `squash` in front of each commit you want to hide.
+Just do it for the line `2` onwards.
+The first commit will became the umbrella commit and the other will became sub-commits.
+    Save and push it to remote using:
+    ```
+    git push -f origin <branch>
+    ```
 !!! caution
     The PR will not be merged if the automatic tests are failing and the user which has sent the PR is responsible for fixing it.